CamachoDejay/teaching-bioimage-analysis-python/basic-data-handling-BAND/README.md

 ## Installation guide

-For this course, we recommend using **Miniforge**, a minimal conda installer that helps avoid the overhead of the full Anaconda distribution.
+We recommend using **Miniforge**, a minimal conda installer that helps avoid the overhead of the full Anaconda distribution.
 Miniforge allows you to install only the necessary tools and packages, providing a lightweight and efficient setup.
 You can follow the installation guide here: [Miniforge Installation](https://github.com/conda-forge/miniforge).

 Additionally, you will need the following programs, which you can install by following the official guides:
 - [VS Code](https://code.visualstudio.com/docs) (for running and editing Jupyter Notebooks)